loomio/loomio-docs/oric/src/guide-connectors.md

 This guide is for Connectors - people with administrator access to your Loomio group.

-*A connector is a director or other person who has joined this Loomio project group and is the point of contact for your corporation.*
+*A connector is usually the board administrator for your Corporation, who will set up Loomio for your board and be the primary point of contact.*

 ---